4075 - (IMGA) Service Animals

 health (applying the standard that would be applied to any other animal allowed on

-5. The service animal is not housebroken (i.e., demonstrates that it is not sufficiently
+school premises); and/or - The service animal is not housebroken (i.e., demonstrates that it is not sufficiently

 trained to relieve itself outside in appropriate locations).